 If you implement these eight keys, you will accomplish things that will blow your mind and open the eyes of others to see the power of God in action.

-Question: How can implementing these eight keys give you victory over your obstacles?
+Question: What one key can you implement today to help give you victory over an obstacle in your life?
 Leave a comment below.

 Image courtesy: freedigitalphotos.net